chonkie-inc/catsu/README.md

 ```

 📖 **Want to learn more?** Check out the [complete documentation](https://docs.catsu.dev) for detailed guides on all providers, parameters, and best practices.

+## 🤝 Contributing

+Can't find your favorite model or provider? **Open an issue** and we will promptly try to add it!
+We're constantly expanding support for new embedding providers and models.

+For guidelines on contributing, please see [CONTRIBUTING.md](./CONTRIBUTING.md).